Greyhound racing in New Zealand

-Greyhound racing is a popular sport in New Zealand.
-There are ten clubs operating in New Zealand and they are affiliated to Greyhound Racing New Zealand (GRNZ).
+Greyhound racing in New Zealand consists of eight Greyhound racing clubs.
+They are all affiliated with Greyhound Racing New Zealand (GRNZ).
 Racing in New Zealand is governed by the New Zealand Racing Board (NZRB) in accordance with the Racing Act 2003.
-Totalisator betting was not allowed until 1981.
+On 10 December 2024, Winston Peters the Minister for Racing announced that greyhound racing was to be banned in New Zealand and would end by 2026.

 Most have modern facilities including grandstand restaurants with Totalisator Agency Board (TAB) betting available.

 History

 The current oval racing industry was born out of coursing which was seen at the time as a way to help control the population of hares.
 The first hares were brought to New Zealand in 1868 as hunting quarry but a gestation period of around 40 days resulted in problems for farmers and British greyhounds were imported to help control them.
+The first greyhound club in New Zealand was formed in Southland during 1876.

 The New Zealand Federation of Coursing Clubs was formed in 1877 and the National Coursing Association was formed in 1908.
+The inaugural Waterloo Cup was held at Southland during 1879.

 Experiments with artificial hares began in 1934 and the 'Tin Hare' (a metal arm system on a rail around an oval track) was first officially used for a race meeting at Christchurch in 1948.
 This is regarded as the birth of modern greyhound racing in New Zealand.
+However in 1949, the sport was refused totalisator betting by the Royal Commission on Gaming.

 In 1954 the New Zealand Greyhound Racing Association was formed following the ban on coursing.
-In 1978 The modern oval form of racing was granted totalisator betting.
+In March 1970, the Auckland Greyhound Club presented the Duke of Edinburgh a greyhound as a gift, which led to a significant annual race to commemorate the royal visit of Queen Elizabeth II, the Duke of Edinburgh, Charles Prince of Wales, and Princess Anne.
+In 1978, the modern oval form of racing was granted totalisator betting.
 Three years later in 1981 the industry was granted off-site totalisator betting and the TAB.

-In 2009 the NZGRA became the GRNZ which it is called today.
+In 2009 the NZGRA became the GRNZ, which it is called today.

+In 2022, NZ$612 million was wagered on greyhound racing in New Zealand.

+On 10 December 2024, Minister for Racing, Winston Peters announced that greyhound racing was to be banned in New Zealand, stating “The time has come to do the right thing".
+The sport was to be phased out gradually over 20 months to allow time to rehome the estimated 2900 racing dogs.
+Legislation was passed through all stages under urgency that day, with unanimous support, to prevent any unnecessary killing of racing dogs as the result of the announcement.

+The greyhound racing industry is considering legal action and a public relations campaign to stop the ban.

+In the 2024/2025 racing season, 17 dogs were killed and more than 800 were injured, including 114 with broken bones.

+On 20 August 2025, the New Zealand Cabinet agreed to draft legislation abolishing the greyhound racing industry in New Zealand.